 The school will publish its strategy statement for using the PPG on the school website by the 31 December utilising the DfE template.
+This will be shared at full governors' meetings.

-The school will use its recovery premium alongside its pupil premium funding and report on the use of them as a single sum in their strategy statement.
+If the school receives any recovery premium in addition to its pupil premium funding, it will report on the use of them as a single sum in their strategy statement.